CMSgov/beneficiary-fhir-data/README.md

 ### Initializing the Repository
 1. Install JDK 11.
 You'll need Java 11 to run BFD.
 You can install OpenJDK 11 however you prefer.
-1. Install Maven 3.
+1. Install Maven 3 (Ideally 3.90+ for [build caching](./apps/.mvn/extensions.xml)).
 Project tasks are handled by Apache Maven.
 Install it however you prefer.
 1. Configure your toolchain.
 You'll want to configure your `~/.m2/toolchains.xml` file to look like the following (change the jdkHome appropriately):
     ```xml
     <?xml version="1.0" encoding="UTF8"?>